aadityasaraiya/aadityasaraiya.github.io/_posts/2018-08-08- Kinect Fusion for 3-D reconstruction_part_2.md

 ____

-4. **Camera tracking using Iterative closest point approach (ICP)**- So as the camera moves and we are acquiring a partially completed surface model, our next task is to track how much the camera has moved.
+**Camera tracking using Iterative closest point approach (ICP)**-

+So as the camera moves and we are acquiring a partially completed surface model, our next task is to track how much the camera has moved.
 To do that, we use the partially completed surface model to our advantage.
 The steps to do that are as follows:

 + From the previous camera frames, we have received a partially completed surface model as well as a fused point cloud.

 + When the next camera frame is received, we align the point cloud of that camera frame to the previous surface model such that the objects(visual features) match.
 This alignment is done using successive rigid body transformations (rotation + translation) as shown in the figure below using an iterative algorith called Iterative closest point algorithm.
 This algorithm uses the squared distance between matched points as a metric to minimise (for optimisation).

+The following image shows the transformation required to align point clouds using ICP.

 ![Transformation to align point clouds using ICP](/images/6_8_2018/icp.png)